EpiphanySoft/assertly-sinon/README.md

 # assertly-sinon
 An [assertly](https://github.com/dongryphon/assertly) add-on [module](https://www.npmjs.com/package/assertly) for the [sinon](https://github.com/sinonjs/sinon) [module](https://www.npmjs.com/package/sinon).

-WIP
+If you are using sinon, this module expands Assertly with new words specific to testing spy and spyCall objects created by sinon.
+For example:

+    expect(spy).to.always.return(42);

+# Installation

+To install using `npm`:

+    $ npm install assertly-sinon --save-dev

+To install using `yarn`:

+    $ yarn add assertly-sinon --dev

+# Usage

+To use this add-on, pass its `init()` method to `Assert.register()` like so:

+    const Assert = require('assertly');
+    const AssertlySinon = require('my-assertly-addon');

+    Assert.register(AssertlySinon.init);

+## Improved Output (Optional)

+By default, spys and spyCalls do not print cleanly using Node.js `inspect()` method.
+To improve this, you can use `prettySpy`:

+    let spy = AssertlySinon.prettySpy(sinon.spy(object, method));

+The `prettySpy` method ensures that the spy and any spyCalls it returns from `getCall` have a suitable `inspect()` method.

-## API
+# API

 The `sinon` API provides many kinds of helpers for spying and mocking.
-The API's provided by this add-on are designed to work with as many of these types as possible, but for clarity the names used for parameters should convey the types supported.
+The API's provided by this add-on are designed to make BDD-style assertions for sinon's spys and spyCalls.
+To make it clear which sinon types work in specific contexts, the names used for parameters are chosen to convey this as shown below:

-Specifically, the following naming convention is used:

 <table>
     <tr>